 He was inciting violence specifically against white people.
 There was one black lady in the crowd going crazy.
 We stood there for about 10 minutes as I was sure something was going to go down.
 That’s how blatantly racist these guys were.
 But, it’s ok.
 They can be racist.

 As long as they don’t come up and throw a punch or spit in my face, it’s all good.
 I don’t know their experiences and why they’re the way they are.
 I’m sure they have valid reasons.

-Or, alternatively, maybe she was raped by a person of certain skin color and now she doesn’t like anyone with that skin color?
+Or, alternatively, maybe she was raped by a person of certain skin color, or had various negative experiences from people of a certain skin color, and now she doesn’t like anyone with that skin color?
 Is it right?
 I don’t know.

 I’m going to write an article about religion and how I hate it (I use the word hate with two things on Earth) and send it to my uncle who is a Jesuit to see what he thinks.
 My brain might be miswired, but I think this is ok.
 I’m tremendously interested in his thoughts.
 And, who knows, maybe he’ll change my mind.
 It’s happened before.
 That’s the freedom that comes along with extreme open-mindedness.